Welcome

 EMMA JUNE (Schroeck 2019) hybrid musk, exhibition sprays of 5-petaled bright light pink

-FARA SHIMBO (Barden 2005) well-mannered moss, nearly black with golden stamens
+FARA SHIMBO (Barden 2005) elegant, healthy moss; nearly black with golden stamens

 FELIX LECLERC (Svejda 2007) super-healthy, very winter hardy, deep coral pink